Flotomate/product_docs/source/admin/it-infrastructure/dns-config.rst

 -  Enter your primary DNS address in the primary field and your backup DNS address in the secondary field.

--  The Base URL field is the domain name of Flotomate hosted on your servers.
+-  The Base URL field is the domain name of Motadata hosted on your servers.
 Enter the name and hit **Update** to save your changes.

 You can later edit your DNS configuration in the DNS Configuration page.